nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Delete an applicant

-The applicant at the specific applicantIndex in the applicant list will be deleted.
-Compulsory fields for the deleteApplicant command include: applicantIndex.
+The applicant at the specific `applicantIndex` in the applicant list will be deleted.
+Compulsory fields for the `DeleteApplicantCommand` include: `applicantIndex`.
 An example of how this feature can be used is as follows:

 * Step 1.
-The deleteApplicantCommand object's execute() method is called.
+The `DeleteApplicantCommand` object's `execute()` method is called.
 * Step 2.
-The applicantIndex is checked to be within the valid range of the applicant list.
-If the applicantIndex given is invalid, a CommandException is thrown.
+The `applicantIndex` is checked to be within the valid range of the applicant list.
+If the `applicantIndex` given is invalid, a `CommandException` is thrown.
 * Step 3.
-The applicant at the given applicantIndex is referenced.
+The applicant at the given `applicantIndex` is referenced.
 * Step 4.
-The model object's deleteApplicant() method is called.
+The model object's `deleteApplicant()` method is called.
 The input parameter is the referenced applicant.
 * Step 5.
 The applicant is deleted from the applicant list.

 ### Delete a member

 The member at the specific memberIndex in the member list will be deleted.
-Compulsory fields for the deleteMember command include: memberIndex.
+Compulsory fields for the `DeleteMemberCommand`
+include: `memberIndex`.
 An example of how this feature can be used is as follows:

 * Step 1.
-The deleteMemberCommand object's execute() method is called.
+The `DeleteMemberCommand` object's `execute()` method is called.
 * Step 2.
-The memberIndex is checked to be within the valid range of the member list.
-If the memberIndex given is invalid, a CommandException is thrown.
+The `memberIndex` is checked to be within the valid range of the member list.
+If the `memberIndex` given is invalid, a `CommandException` is thrown.
 * Step 3.
-The member at the given memberIndex is referenced.
+The member at the given `memberIndex` is referenced.
 * Step 4.
-The model object's deleteMember() method is called.
+The model object's `deleteMember()` method is called.
 The input parameter is the referenced member.
 * Step 5.
 The member is deleted from the member list.

 ### Delete an applicant

-The applicant at the specific applicantIndex in the applicant list will be deleted.
-Compulsory fields for the deleteApplicant command include: applicantIndex.
+The applicant at the specific `applicantIndex` in the applicant list will be deleted.
+Compulsory fields for the `DeleteApplicantCommand` include: `applicantIndex`.
 An example of how this feature can be used is as follows:

 * Step 1.
-The deleteApplicantCommand object's execute() method is called.
+The `DeleteApplicantCommand` object's `execute()` method is called.
 * Step 2.
-The applicantIndex is checked to be within the valid range of the applicant list.
-If the applicantIndex given is invalid, a CommandException is thrown.
+The `applicantIndex` is checked to be within the valid range of the applicant list.
+If the `applicantIndex` given is invalid, a `CommandException` is thrown.
 * Step 3.
-The applicant at the given applicantIndex is referenced.
+The applicant at the given `applicantIndex` is referenced.
 * Step 4.
-The model object's deleteApplicant() method is called.
+The model object's `deleteApplicant()` method is called.
 The input parameter is the referenced applicant.
 * Step 5.
 The applicant is deleted from the applicant list.

 ### Find an applicant

 All applicants that contains any field with the specified keyword will be listed.
-Compulsory fields for the findApplicant command include : keyword.
+Compulsory fields for the `FindApplicantCommand` include: `keyword`.
 An example of how this feature can be used is as follows:

 * Step 1.
-The findApplicantCommand object's execute() method is called.
+The `FindApplicantCommand` object's `execute()` method is called.
 * Step 2.
-The model object's updateFilteredApplicantList() is called, with the keyword as the predicate.
+The model object's `updateFilteredApplicantList()` is called, with the keyword as the predicate.
 * Step 3.
-The applicant list is filtered to only reflect applicants with fields(name, phone number) that contain the keyword.
+The applicant list is filtered to only reflect applicants with fields (name, phone number) that contain the keyword.
 * Step 4.
 The filtered member list is shown.

 ### Find a member

 All members that contains any field with the specified keyword will be listed.
-Compulsory fields for the findApplicant command include : keyword.
+Compulsory fields for `FindApplicantCommand` include: `keyword`.
 An example of how this feature can be used is as follows:

 * Step 1.
-The findMemberCommand object's execute() method is called.
+The `FindMemberCommand` object's `execute()` method is called.
 * Step 2.
-The model object's updateFilteredMemberList() is called, with the keyword as the predicate.
+The model object's `updateFilteredMemberList()` is called, with the keyword as the predicate.
 * Step 3.
-The member list is filtered to only reflect members with fields(name, email, phone number, telegram handle, tag) that contain the keyword.
+The member list is filtered to only reflect members with fields (name, email, phone number, telegram handle, tag) that contain the keyword.
 * Step 4.
 The filtered member list is shown.